 Glossary

 GISF is creating a glossary with terms commonly used in humanitarian security risk management (SRM).
 This glossary will serve as a common resource for security experts and non-experts to engage with important terms and concepts found across SRM literature and commonly used in SRM discourse.
-The glossary is expected to be published in early 2024.
+The glossary is expected to be published later in 2024.

 Recently completed projects and collaborations: